 Success appears to be dependent on the willingness of farmers to invest time and personal energy into the digester with economics being only one way to gauge the success of a project.

-With the appearance of multiple private companies attempting to fill the niche of small-scale anaerobic digestion with modular and proprietary designs, this technology could see much greater implementation in the coming years. via SMALL-SCALE FARM BASED ANAEROBIC DIGESTION IN THE UNITED STATES …
+With the appearance of multiple private companies attempting to fill the niche of small-scale anaerobic digestion with modular and proprietary designs, this technology could see much greater implementation in the coming years. via ANAEROBIC DIGESTION IN THE US …

 However, the real breakthrough of the universal implementation of small-scale anaerobic digestion will not occur until much better AD process designs are achieved, hopefully through the research efforts underway.